Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 > - ILM/DLM need a 512K version bitstream.
 > - Other Nuclei processor based chip can be easily supported.

-# How to Use Nuclei TinyMaix Component
+# How to Use TinyMaix optimized for Nuclei RISC-V Processor

+We provide different ways to explore the tinymaix examples, you can use it in following ways:

+1. Use tinymaix with Nuclei SDK in terminal, using Nuclei SDK's make build system, and use example with Makefile, and enjoy the ease with Nuclei SDK.
+2. Use tinymaix with Nuclei Studio IDE, just import the prebuilt tinymaix npk package, and use project wizard to create sample tinymaix example, and use it in IDE.

+**Important Notice**: Most of the examples are not able to be built with default linker script with only 64K ILM/DLM size, please change it to 512K ILM/DLM by hand, and make sure it match with your cpu ilm/dlm configuration in hardware.

-## 1. Use TinyMaix  in Terminal
+## 1. Use TinyMaix in Terminal with Nuclei SDK

 ### Board